 - 1. The first example describes a specific value for a token that is embedded in a message that fulfills specific criteria.
-We thus have two conditions on different layers (token and message). - The second example describes a series of spelling variants as they are found on the token level.
+We thus have two conditions on different layers (token and message). - 2.
+The second example describes a series of spelling variants as they are found on the token level.
 The same token has to have a specific value as a normalisation and a specific part of speech.
 We thus look only at tokens but with two different attributes (annotations for lemma and PoS). - 3.
-In the third example we look for a specific token sono and for a PoS annotation (personal pronoun) that are in a specific relationship to one another, i.e. one is following the other directly.
+In the third example we look only at the layer of tokens, but we look at two different tokens that are in a specific relationship to one another, i.e. one is following the other directly.